 Understanding and Using The Scientific Method

 The Scientific Method is a process used to design and perform experiments.
-It helps to minimize experimental errors and bias, and increase confidence in the accuracy of your results.
+It's important to minimize experimental errors and bias, and increase confidence in the accuracy of your results.

 Steps of the Scientific Method

-Once you've narrowed down the question, it's time to use the Scientific Method to design an experiment to answer that question.
+Now that you have settled on the question you want to ask, it's time to use the Scientific Method to design an experiment to answer that question.

 If your experiment isn't designed well, you may not get the correct answer.
 You may not even get any definitive answer at all!